 Sharp eyesight is necessary for your child to learn well and play sports.
 Kids who can’t see clearly often fail at many tasks, which leads to poor self-esteem.
 This can snowball into difficulty with socializing and forming friend relationships.
 An undetected or untreated vision condition can thereby put your child at risk for many problems.
 How can you prevent an undetected vision condition?
 Bring your child for regular pediatric eye exams with Dr. August Wallace, at our office in the Marketplace Shopping Center just north of the Burlington Coat Factory located in Longview, TX.

 Starting from infancy and continuing through all stages of development, children need acute vision to explore and make sense of the world around them.
 Checking for sharp eyesight involves much more than diagnosing nearsightedness or farsightedness.
 Our experienced and friendly Longview eye doctor will examine your kid’s total visual system.
 If you have any concerns or questions, please share them with us.
-Your child’s visual condition and needs are our focus.
+Your child’s visual condition and prevention of ocular diseases are our focus.

 When do kids need an eye exam?